ankitects/anki-manual/src/studying.md

   another time.
 Burying can also [happen automatically](studying.md#siblings-and-burying) for cards of the same note.

-  With the old scheduler, if cards were in learning when they are buried, they are moved back to the new card queue or review queue prior to being buried.
+  With the old scheduler, if cards were in learning when they were buried, they were moved back to the new card queue or review queue prior to being buried.

   With the [2.1 scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html),